FlexMeasures/flexmeasures/documentation/features/scheduling.rst

 The ``flex-model`` for storage devices describes to the scheduler what the flexible asset's state is, and what constraints or preferences should be taken into account.

-The full list of flex-model fields for the storage scheduler is as follows:
+The full list of flex-model fields for the storage scheduler follows below.
+For more details on the possible formats for field values, see :ref:`variable_quantities`.

 .. list-table::
    :header-rows: 1